Fake news was around a long time before Facebook, and the well known scholar and activist Noam Chomsky has been informing people about it for decades.

-In short, mainstream media exists to control your thoughts.
+In short, mainstream media exists to control your thought.

 You can spend hours reading up on how the propaganda system of communication works in the United States by visiting Chomsky’s website.
 We’ve pulled out 10 brilliant quotes that will help get you started.

 10 Quotes by Noam Chomsky on the Propaganda System of Communication

 1. “The major media-particularly, the elite media that set the agenda that others generally follow-are corporations ‘selling’ privileged audiences to other businesses.
 It would hardly come as a surprise if the picture of the world they present were to reflect the perspectives and interests of the sellers, the buyers, and the product.
 Concentration of ownership of the media is high and increasing.
 Furthermore, those who occupy managerial positions in the media, or gain status within them as commentators, belong to the same privileged elites, and might be expected to share the perceptions, aspirations, and attitudes of their associates, reflecting their own class interests as well.
 Journalists entering the system are unlikely to make their way unless they conform to these ideological pressures, generally by internalizing the values; it is not easy to say one thing and believe another, and those who fail to conform will tend to be weeded out by familiar mechanisms.”

 From Necessary Illusions: Thought Control in Democratic Societies